 c. the defender is in position to legally check if checking was allowed.
 (U-13 and below; U-15 if criteria is not met).
 (Minor Foul)

-So if a defender (or more than one) is closely guarding a ball carrier, has two hands on her stick and has the opportunity to check the ball away – if it were allowed – and maintains that position over a three second count she will be awarded the ball.
+So if a defender (or more than one) is closely guarding a ball carrier, has two hands on her stick and has the opportunity to safely check the ball away – if it were allowed – and maintains that position over a three second count she (the defender) will be awarded the ball for good defense.

-The offensive player needs to change direction, change her cradle, switch hands, or otherwise make some adjustment with the ball in her pocket so that a legal check – if it were allowed – could no longer be made.
+To avoid the foul, the offensive player needs to change direction, change her cradle, switch hands, or otherwise make some adjustment with the ball in her pocket so that a safe check – if it were allowed – could no longer be made.
 Once the ball carrier makes an adjustment the count is over, but could be resumed again if the conditions described above return.
 The new count will begin again from 1 and not where the initial count ended.